SAP-archive/starter-NodeJS/README.md

 #### Create the config file

- Create a `config.js` file at the root of your project, copy/paste these lines:
+ Create a `config.js` file in the `src` directory of your project, copy/paste these lines:

 ```javascript
  module.exports = {